thebitcave/ai-brain-extensions-for-topdown-engine/README.md

-# AI Brain Graph for Corgi Engine
+# AI Brain Graph for TopDown Engine

 This is an extension for the Unity3D [Top Down Engine](https://assetstore.unity.com/packages/templates/systems/topdown-engine-89636?aid=1011lHJn).
 It uses [xNode](https://github.com/Siccity/xNode) to create AI Brain graphs that can generate regular TopDown Engine AI systems.